remenkoff/rw-app-design-prasad/README.md

 - Use *Design* panel, shapes (oval and lines), alignment and grouping to create a simple close button;
 - Use *Prototype* panel to add an interaction to navigate back and forth between frames (screens);
 - Deploy interactive prototypes to a physical device via Figma Mirror mobile app.

+## Chapter 2.
+Workspace Tour & Figma Fundamentals

+Key points:

+- Fill a shape with linear gradient using **Fill › (Click +) › Linear** with configured handles colors and its positions;
+- Built-in frames allows you to create frames of predefined sizes (e.g. iPhone SE, iPad mini, etc.);
+- Use shape tools and its properties to create and style basic shapes;
+- Use Option+WASD hotkeys to align selected shape to top, left, bottom and right respectively;
+- Use Auto Layout to create adaptive UI elements;
+- Use Constraints to create responsive UI that adapts to frame size changes.